altruios/namshubettulpa/public/namshubettuple/descent-resent-torment.md

 "FL::Are you ready?"
 *Martha nodded her head, then a moment later squeezed his hand* "M::Let's go"
-'R::best of luck, and do not overwrite anything important' 'M::Overwrite?'
+'R::Best of luck, and do not overwrite anything important' 'M::Overwrite?'
 *Flanagan opened the door*
 ~Both felt gravity shift - towards the door~